Many people consider Job a great man and a champion of the faith.

 1. Job was superstitious

-Like many religious people, Job believed in karma.
-He subscribed to the faithless wisdom of sowing and reaping.
+Like many religious people, Job subscribed to the faithless wisdom of sowing and reaping.
 If his kids threw a wild party, Job would bring a sacrifice.
 “They might’ve sinned; I’d better do something about it.”
 Debits and credits.
 “This was Job’s regular custom” (Job 1:5).

 2. Job was sin-conscious

 Not his sins, of course, because he didn’t have any.
 (Cough!)
-He was a good man who kept the ledger clean.
-But Job viewed sin like kryptonite (see Job 31:11-12).
+Job saw himself as a good man who kept the ledger clean.
+Job viewed sin like kryptonite (see Job 31:11-12).
 He was terrified of it and thought about it constantly (see Job 31).

 3. Job was full of fear